Frequently Asked Questions

 What is the policy if my child is absent?

-When your student returns to school from being absent, please send a note in with him/her.
+When your student returns to school from being absent, please send a note in with them.
 The note should include student name, date of absence(s), reason for absence(s), along with the parent/guardian signature and phone number.

 What is the policy if my child arrives late or is dismissed early?

-If your student is tardy to school, or being dismissed from school, please send a note in with him/her.
+If your student is tardy to school, or being dismissed from school, please send a note in with them.
 The note should include student name, current date, reason for tardy or dismissal, a parent/guardian signature, along with a phone number where that parent/guardian can be reached by the school.
 Students who are tardy after 7:45 a.m. check in at the Assistant Principal’s office.
 Students who are being dismissed are allowed to go outside to meet their parent/guardian AFTER they have picked up their dismissal pass from the office.

 When are report cards available?